- …

 In 1900 the ELSS started the tradition of providing a scarlet sash emblazoned with the Burgh Arms in blue, and the Standard Bearers name embroidered on it.
 The Royal Burgh Standard Bearer is presented with the sash by the Lady Provost at the Victoria Hall on the Common Riding morning when he also takes charge of the Royal Burgh Flag.

-The ELSS still provides the Sash more than a 100 years later.
+The ELSS still provides the Sash more than a 100 years later and will provide a new sash every time one is required.

-Was to identify the royal burgh standard bearer from the other riders on the common riding day
+The Sash was to identify the royal burgh standard bearer from the other riders on the common riding day.

 Over the Years